LeadDyno/leaddyno-website/paypal_integration_guide.md

 ![LeadDyno Commission Plan](/img/pp_guide_leaddyno_commission_plan.png)

+In the example above, affiliates would be compensated $10 starting after the first month for any customers they bring to the site that sign up for the $50/month *Gold Plan* forever until the customer cancels their subscription.

 After setting all the button parameters needed for your service, click *Create Button*.
 You will be presented with the HTML to place on your website.